SeanKilleen/seankilleen.github.io/_posts/2020-06-07-solved-blazor-identityserver-500-30-error-ancm-issue.md

 ### Creating the Self-Signed Certificate

-Modify the variables in the below powershell to create a self-signed certificate.
+Modify the variables in the below powershell and then execute it (save as a `.ps1` and run it or enter it line by line into a console) to create a self-signed certificate.

 ```powershell
 $AzureWebsiteName = "mywebsite.azurewebsites.net"